 - Clarify signs or symptoms of a problem

 - Proactively check how teams or offices are doing

 "Using Climate Assessments to Address Conflict" information sheet.

-Coaches work with individuals on a one on one basis, over sustained period of time.
+Coaches work with individuals on a one-on-one basis, over a sustained period of time.
 The coaching relationship assists in developing objectives and opportunities for observation and feedback.
-Coaches help improve effectiveness, assisting with decision-making approaches, communication styles, and conflict management.
-To learn more about Conflict Coaching view the "Using Conflict Coaching to Address Conflict" information sheet or visit the Contact Us page.
+Coaches help improve effectiveness, assist with decision-making approaches, communication styles, and conflict management.
+To learn more about Conflict Coaching view the "Using Conflict Coaching to Address Conflict" information sheet or contact the CADR Staff.

 Training is a very valuable tool but works best when it can be most effective.
 If underlying problems and issues have not yet been address, the effectiveness of the training may be hindered by these unresolved concerns.
 Training on effective communication techniques, team building, and conflict management skills are examples of topics to consider when the time is "right" or when preparing people for working together in a collaborative forum.
 To learn more visit Training and Workshops.

 Mediation is a fairly structured process, which utilizes the assistance of a neutral third party to manage the process.
 The parties at the mediation table are empowered to create their own solution with the parameters of existing federal laws and guidelines.
-To learn more, visit the Contact Us page or contact a CORE PLUS Specialist to assist you.
+To learn more, contact the USGS CADR Staff.

 Conflict Management for Teams is a team-building module which aids teams in improving communication, gaining insight about personal preference as it relates to styles of work, and conflict management.
 It is an excellent resource for bringing colleagues together, in an effort to enhance team relationships and improve performance.
 Based on the team's need, the conflict management module is tailored to accommodate the overall objectives identified.
-For more information on Conflict Management for Teams visit our Contact Us page.
+For more information on Conflict Management for Teams contact the USGS CADR Staff.